Nico Hoerner Player Props: Cubs vs. Giants

-After batting .278 with a double, a home run, four walks and three RBI in his past 10 games, Nico Hoerner and the Chicago Cubs take on the San Francisco Giants (who will start John Brebbia) at 7:35 PM ET on Saturday.
+The Chicago Cubs, including Nico Hoerner (.278 slugging percentage in past 10 games, including no home run), battle starting pitcher John Brebbia and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-He reached base in both of his plate appearances in his last game against the Giants.
+He had a hitless performance in his last game (0-for-4) against the Giants.

 Nico Hoerner Game Info & Props vs. the Giants